The Gardens of Temple Dinsley

 and the road which leads to Preston Green.

-When compared with the simplistic surroundings of Temple Dinsley in 1700, the late eighteenth
+When compared with the simplistic surroundings of Temple Dinsley circa 1700, the late eighteenth

-century garden suggests that there were now dedicated gardeners caring for the plots.
+century cultivated garden suggests that there were dedicated gardeners caring for the plots.
 In fact, a

 gardener is mentioned when Martha Ithell made her will in 1767 - James Ware, who was aged about